ryanmalencia/SmartPlug/README.md

 The documentation found in the code tries to describe what is happening at each step.

 This project is not yet complete.

+Feel free to use this project as a basis for your custom Alexa Smart Home Skill.